polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/pallet-design/add-contracts-pallet.md

 ## Add the Contracts pallet to your runtime

-Implement the Contracts pallet [configuration traits][contracts-config-rustdocs] in order for your runtime to use it properly.
+Implement the [Contracts pallet](https://paritytech.github.io/substrate/master/pallet_contracts/) in order for your runtime to use it properly.

 1. Implement `pallet_contracts`.